BSc (Hons) Occupational Therapy

 Information for international applicants

-We have a significant number of places on our pre registration courses in Occupational Therapy which are NHS funded.
+We have a significant number of places on our pre-registration courses in Occupational Therapy which are NHS funded.
 This includes having tuition fees paid in full and a £1,000 grant each year.
-If you're offered and accept one of these NHS funded places, you'll also be eligible to apply for an additional means-tested bursary of up to £4,395 per year.
-Please visit NHS Student Bursaries for more information.
+If you're offered and accept one of these NHS funded places, you'll also be eligible to apply for an additional means-tested bursary.
+NHS Student Bursaries provides financial support to eligible students taking approved (NHS funded) courses.
+Please visit NHS Student Bursaries for more information including:

-Changes to funding for Occupational therapy degrees starting on or after September 2017
+Changes to funding for degrees starting on or after September 2017

-From 2017/18, new students on occupational therapy pre-registration courses will take out loans like other students rather than getting an NHS grant.
-Find out more.
+From 2017/18, new students on Nursing and Allied Health Profession (AHP) courses will take out maintenance and tuition loans like other students rather than receiving an NHS grant.
+Find out more

 How you'll learn